Neutral / cushion / high arch

 The outsole of the Gel Surveyor 5 is typical of most Asics shoes featuring deep flex grooves in the forefoot for exceptional flexibility.
 A huge Guidance Line or vertical groove from the heel to the forefoot keeps the transition smooth and efficient.
 Asics carves the rubber pods with notches for added grip.
 A combination of blown rubber and AHAR+ carbon rubber provides the right balance of durability and traction.

-Spanning the length of the shoe is Asics’-exclusive Fluidride midsole for responsiveness and cushioning.
+Spanning the length of the shoe is Asics’-exclusive Fluidride midsole for responsiveness and cushioning; a unique shoe technology that is also present in the Asics Gel Cumulus 20.
 While very light, it has decent durability as well.
 The Dynamic Duomax Support is the gradual increase in density in the midsole foam starting from the heel to the midfoot beneath the arch.
 This technology is designed to curb excessive overpronation as smoothly as possible.
 The Guidance Trusstic System or the TPU in the midfoot enhances torsional rigidity, support, and makes the transition even smoother.
 For improved cushioning and shock-absorbing features, the silicon-based Rearfoot and Forefoot Gel cushioning system is utilized.

 The simplified upper is mostly soft mesh and synthetic overlays.
 Asics makes full use of their own logo to act as the main overlay on the medial side of the Surveyor 5.
 The plush interior starts with the well-padded ankle collar and tongue.
 Enhanced cushioning with moisture-wicking properties comes in the form of the ComforDry X-40 sockliner.
 Low-visibility running is doable as there are substantial reflective materials in the upper.